|

 Paula Goncalves, PsyD, CPRP, Vice President of Quality Improvement

-Paula Gonçalves, PsyD, CPRP, Vice President of Quality Improvement, has committed her career to CRF and public mental health since 1995 when she started as an intern at South Bay Guidance Wellness & Recovery Center.
-She is a licensed clinical psychologist with a certification in psychosocial rehabilitation.
+Dr. Gonçalves has committed her career to CRF and public mental health since 1995 when she started as an intern at South Bay Guidance Wellness & Recovery Center.
+She is a licensed clinical psychologist.
 She has held several positions at CRF which include Program Director for four adult outpatient programs, and the Associate Director of Clinical Services, overseeing adult BPSR Centers and clubhouse programs.
 She served as a contractor representative on the MIS Project Implementation Team.
-Dr. Gonçalves has participated in many San Diego County committees and workgroups over the last 13 years representing both CRF and contractors.
-These committees include Mental Health Outcomes Committee and the Utilization Management Committee.
-She is a member of the County's Clinical Standards Committee, which sets clinical and practice guidelines for the Behavioral Health Services System of Care.
-She also sits on the County's Behavioral Health Quality Review Council. |
+Dr. Gonçalves has participated in many San Diego County committees, workgroups and councils over the last 18 years representing both CRF and contractors.
+She is currently a member of the County's Behavioral Health Quality Review Council and the Suicide Prevention Council. |

 |